Home Vancouver’s Sea to Sky Region Britannia Mine Museum National Historic Site Toys Through the Decades at Britannia Mine Museum at Christmas

 Children ages 4 and under enter for free.
 Parking is also free.

-Annual passed to the museum (as of November 2025) cost the following:
+Annual passes to the museum (as of December, 2025) cost the following:

 When Is Photos With Santa?

-Last year Santa Claus was on-site at the Britannia Mine Museum between 10:00 am and 3:00 pm on the first two weekends in December.
-The times will likely be similar in 2025, but with exact details to be confirmed.
+Santa Claus is usually on-site at the Britannia Mine Museum between 10:00 am and 3:00 pm on the first two weekends in December.
 The museum itself is open seven days a week from 9:00 am until 4:30 pm.

 What to Expect at Christmas